sarah-antillia/Tensorflow-Image-Segmentation-Augmented-Cervical-Nucleus/README.md

 num_infer_images         = 1
 </pre>

-By using these callbacks, on every epoch_change, the inference procedures can be called for an image in <b>mini_test</b> folder.
-These will help you confirm how the predicted mask changes at each epoch during your training process.<br> <br>
+By using this callback, on every epoch_change, the inference procedure can be called for an image in <b>mini_test</b> folder.
+This will help you confirm how the predicted mask changes at each epoch during your training process.<br> <br>

 <b>Epoch_change_inference output</b><br>